tomurillo/AUDiaL/README.md

 * Output of task result to the user in natural language
 * An accessible Web-based User Interface allowing blind users to access the prototype in an efficient manner

-In-depth information about the AUDiaL and its general framework can be consulted in the [`docs`](docs) directory of this repository.
+In-depth information about AUDiaL and its general framework can be found in the [`docs`](docs) directory of this repository.

 ## Install (Apache Server)